 Children's reading books will be changed once per week-please read with children daily.
 This can be a mixture of their own reading book and books that you share to build their language and engagement in the reading and storytelling process.
-Please encourage children to engage with the Mathletics learning platform using their personal username and log in (this information is inside their reading log).
+Children should also be practising recognition of the graphemes which correspond to the phonemes they have learnt.
+Please check emails and children's reading logs for recent information.